 an excerpt from an article called America's Shame by Peter Singer in the March 13th issue of The Chronicle Review:

 The World Bank defines extreme poverty as not having enough income to meet the most basic human needs for adequate food, water, shelter, clothing, sanitation, health care, or education.
 One widely quoted statistic is tht a billion people are living on less than one U.S. dollar per day.
 That was the World Bank's poverty line until 2008, when better data led to a new poverty line of $1.25 per day.
-As a result, the number of people whose income puts them under the new poverty line is 1.4 billion.
+As a result, the number of people whose income puts them under the new poverty line is 1.4 billion.the article made many assertions about foreign aid and the obligation of those living in the U.S. to contribute to do something about extreme poverty.

 On hearing the "$1.25 a day" figure, the thought may cross your mind that in many developing countries it is possible to live much more cheaply than in industrialized nations.
 But the World Bank has already made that adjustment in purchasing power, so those it classifies as living in extreme poverty are existing on a daily total consumption of goods and services - whether earned or homegrown - comparable to the amount of goods and services that can be bought in the United States for $1.25.